gaultier/blog/making_my_static_blog_generator_11_times_faster.md

 Title: Making my static blog generator <del>11</del> 33 times faster
-Tags: Optimization, Git, Odin, Fossil
+Tags: Optimization, Git, Odin, Fossil, Blog
 ---

 This blog is statically generated from Markdown files.
 It used to be fast, but nowadays it's not: